Synthetic bootstrapped pretraining: Discussion

 \paragraph{Document embedding with activations of pretrained LM} In our implementation of SBP, we use Qwen3-0.6B-Embedding \citep{zhang2025qwen3embeddingadvancingtext} to obtain embeddings of DCLM \citep{li2024datacomplm} documents.
 An ideal implementation of SBP would only rely on the 3B-parameter model and the pretraining dataset itself to curate the paired synthesizer-tuning dataset.
 To achieve this, we can use the activations of the self-attention layer from an intermediate transformer block as a learned representation of documents. \cite{Khandelwal:2020} and \cite{resmem} implemented this at the much smaller scale of $\sim300$M parameters and $\sim3$B tokens.
 However, our experiments operate at a much larger scale with a customized model.
 As a result, we utilize the optimized vLLM \citep{kwon2023efficient} inference infrastructure for Qwen3-0.6B embedding models to efficiently index the pretraining corpus.
 Since the SBP procedure only requires a coarse binary decision of relevant vs.~not relevant, which is much weaker than fine-grained document ranking embedding models are optimized for, we leave the more involved inference infrastructure for future work.

 \paragraph{Parametric fit of SBP scaling law} One experimental consequence of LM pretraining is a clean scaling law \cite[Equation 1.4]{kaplan2020scalinglawsneurallanguage} that relates the held-out test loss $L(N, D)$ to the number of LM parameters $N$ and the size of the pretraining dataset $D$.
 A natural scientific question is how the scaling law of SBP compares to the scaling law of pretraining.
-In our experiments, we essentially evaluate $L(N, D)$ with $N=3$B at two different points $D=$10B and $D$=50B.
+In our experiments, we evaluate $L(N, D)$ at three distinct points: $(N=3\text{B}, D=10\text{B})$, $(N=3\text{B}, D=50\text{B})$, and $(N=6\text{B}, D=50\text{B})$.
+We observe that SBP delivers larger relative improvements with the 6B model, suggesting a favorable scaling behavior.
 There are two obstacles to a full scaling law: first, SBP is inherently a large-scale algorithm that cannot be scaled down.
 Since SBP first uses the pretrained LM to generate synthetic text and then trains on it, if the model and dataset sizes are too small, the generated text may not even be coherent.
 In contrast, the scaling experiments in \cite{kaplan2020scalinglawsneurallanguage} involve model sizes ranging from 768M to 1.5B and dataset sizes ranging from 22M to 23B, which allows for efficient experimentation.
 Second, varying $N$ or $D$ implies redoing the synthesizer-tuning and subsequent data synthesis over billions of tokens.
 Additionally, varying $D$ also implies redoing the nearest neighbor matching, as the neighbors are only defined given a fixed document pool.
 Obstacles aside, it would be interesting to see whether the SBP scaling law differs from the normal scaling law by a smaller multiplicative factor or a better exponent.
 Since SBP additionally utilizes inter-document correlations, a form of long-range interactions, its scaling law not only helps us understand SBP but also potentially helps us better understand natural language data itself \citep{Ebeling_1994}.